-When in color STN LCD mode, the controller supplies two pixels per shift clock and uses hardware dithering.
+When in color STN LCD mode, the controller supplies 2 pixels per shift clock and uses hardware dithering.
 Each pixel (three bits, one each for R, G, and B), with dithering, provides 16 colors.
-The user can select:
+The user can select any 16 out of 26 colors by programming a 32 x 5 mapping RAM.